alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

-Including the `ID` is debatable: can the `Person` be reteived by its ID by the downstream consumer?
+Including the `ID` is debatable: can the `Person` be retrieved by its ID by the downstream consumer?
 Is this event intended for the local bounded context or for consumption in another bounded context?
 If the answer is the latter, we may want to include different identification information in the event.

 ### Event Transport